Zaire: Growing conflict

 In 1977 and 1978, Katangan rebels based in Angola launched two invasions, Shaba I and Shaba II, into the Katanga Province (renamed "Shaba" in 1972).
 The rebels were driven out with military assistance from the Western Bloc, particularly from the Safari Club.

 The Battle of Kolwezi, fought in May 1978, resulted in an airborne operation in an aim of rescuing Zairian, Belgian and French miners held as hostages by pro-Communist Katangan guerrillas.

-Pope John Paul II made a papal trip to Zaire on 2 May 1980, on the centenary of Catholic evangelization.
+Pope John Paul II made a papal trip to Zaire on 2 May 1980, on the centenary of Catholic evangelisation.
 During his tour, he greeted over a million people, making him the first pontiff to visit Africa as a "messenger of peace".
 He left Zaire four days later on 6 May shortly after 9 people were trampled to death trying to attend mass.

 In 1981, despite slow progress, Zaire launched an economic reform to revive its economy in order to keep up its rescheduled payment on the country's tremendous debt of $4.4 billion, which had recorded a small rate of economic growth in the last three quarters of 1980.

 During the 1980s, Zaire remained a one-party state.
 Although Mobutu maintained control during this period, opposition parties, most notably the Union for Democracy and Social Progress (Union pour la Démocratie et le Progrès Social—UDPS), were active.
 Mobutu's attempts to quell these groups drew significant international criticism.